 The Mining Regulatory Clarity Act Is A Dangerous and Misleading Example Of Corporate Welfare Amidst The Critical Minerals Mining Boom

-by | May 8, 2023 | Clean Water, Government, Healthy Habitat, salmon
+by | May 8, 2023 | Clean Water, Government, Healthy Habitat, Salmon

 On April 25th, Senators Catherine Cortez-Masto (D-Nev.) and Jim Risch (R-Idaho) introduced the Mining Regulatory Clarity Act – a bill that represents an unprecedented rollback of protections for federal public […]